 Make sure to understand the exact rules and regulations regarding the registration of your project, time schedules, etc. Do not assume that we will remind you of all these things (or even know all the rules and regulations by heart).
 This is your responsibility.
 Make sure to study the wiki pages for the master project.

 Bachelor thesis projects in our group are also considered very demanding.
 Make sure you want to do this.
+If you do opt for a Bachelor project in our group, we have several option.

 Students in the CS master at VU have to do a literature study as part of the “master core”.
 This is how it works.
 You first find a topic.
 If you do not have a topic in mind yet, have a look at the projects and publications pages and see if there are any topics that you find particularly interesting.